decidim/decidim/decidim-api/docs/usage.md

 The most practical way to experiment with GraphQL, however, is just to use the in-browser IDE GraphiQL.
 It provides access to the documentation and auto-complete (use CTRL-Space) for writing queries.

+From now on, we will skip the "query" keyword for purposes of readability.
+You can skip it too if using GraphiQL but include it if querying directly (using CURL for instance).

 ### Usage limits

 Decidim is just a Rails application, meaning that any particular installation may implement custom limits in order to access the API (and the application in general).